 Set the Scene

 The first thing you need to do is set the scene.
 If you’re a born storyteller, you can make up a wild tale to spin at bedtime.
-Something about how you’ve been waiting for them to finally be old enough to hear this tale – true tale – of how you came to be the owner of a secret pirate map that you suspect might lead to treasure.
+Something about how you’ve been waiting for them to finally be old enough to hear the tale of how you came to be the owner of a secret pirate map that you suspect might lead to a treasure.
 Then let your imagination lead you!
-Perhaps you were exploring on an old pirate ship and found this old map tucked away in a hidden nook on the ship.
+Perhaps you were exploring an old pirate ship and found this old map tucked away in a hidden nook on the ship.

-Or if your kiddos are young, you can go crazy with a tale of having been taken captive and held hostage by a brand of brigands and narrowly escaped with your life, and you happened to tuck this map in your boots as you got away.
+If your kiddos are young, you can go crazy with a tale of having been taken captive and held hostage by a brand of brigands and narrowly escaped with your life, and you happened to tuck this map in your boots as you got away.
 Or, if you’re no Meryl Streep, the story can be simple and just as effective.
-Perhaps you might bring out an old book, any old book that looks dusty and musty and as if it might hold a few secrets, and let them discover the map for themselves…
+Perhaps you bring out an old book that looks dusty and musty—as if it might hold a few secrets, and let them discover the map for themselves.

 Next, you’ll need to produce a map!
 It’s pretty easy to make one that looks fairly authentic.
 You can either draw one (with specific clues about where you’ll be hunting) or print one out that you find online.
 Then to age it, follow these steps:

 - Tear the edges off in a ragged shape.